arob98/arob98.github.io/_pages/portfolio.md

 ---
 title: Portfolio
-subtitle: My teams have succeeded because of our focus on customers and our commitment to simplify.
 featured_image: /images/developer.svg
 ---
+My teams have succeeded because of our focus on customers and our commitment to simplify.
 I am a senior leader who loves to work hard, have fun, and make history.
 Motivated by the opportunity to positively impact the customer experience, design, architecture, and implementation of cutting-edge technologies.

 ### Samples
 * [Refactoring guidance to deliver customer success](https://docs.microsoft.com/intune/)